Q. What is the mission and vision of the National Safety Council?

 A. Today, the Council is led by a 21 member volunteer board of directors, 17 full and part time program and administrative staff and approximately 50 part time instructors.
 The Council trains nearly 20,000 people per year on safety related topics.

 Q. Is it necessary to be a member of the Council to participate in their programs and events?

 A. No it is not necessary to be a member to participate.
 Members, however, receive additional benefits and reduced training fees.

 Q. Does the National Safety Council, Nebraska team up with any other organizations to promote safety?

-A. The Council often partners with other nonprofit organizations, governmental entities and businesses to promote safety.
+A. The Council often partners with other non-profit organizations, governmental entities, and businesses to promote safety.

 Q. How do you differ from OSHA - the Occupational Safety and Health Administration?

 OSHA is governmental, a division of the U.S. Department of Labor.
 They provide enforcement of OSHA standards.
-In recent years, they are beginning to provide training also.

 Q. Where does the National Safety Council, Nebraska receive its funding?